ChristianPavilonis/ssca/readme.md

-# The SHAT STACK 💩
+# The SHAT STACK 💩 Chat App

 Build blazing fast 🔥 rust 🦀 webapps with the power of 💩ml, htmx, axum, all while looking like THE SHAT with tailwind!